-The fulfilment of these requirements is documented on the 'Supplement to Ph.D.
-Plan of Study' Form available on departmental shared S drive (S:/Shared/Graduate Program Forms/) with the completed document maintained in the Graduate Office.
+The fulfilment of these requirements is documented on the 'Science and Mathematics Prerequisites for PhD Program' Form available on departmental shared S drive (S:/Shared/Graduate Program Forms/) with the completed document maintained in the Graduate Office.
 Appeals by the student for inclusion of courses designated to fulfill these requirements should be directed to the Graduate Chair.